shubham1o1/Complete_JS_course/2-JS-basics/README.md

 undefined
 ```

-- if doesnot produce immediate result, above line gives undefined result in console which also implies that it is a statement.
+- `if` does not produce immediate result, above line gives undefined result in console which also implies that it is a statement.

 ## ARRAYS: